 Girl Scouts offers awards as a way for girls and volunteers to continue their Girl Scout journey.
-The Gold, Silver and Bronze Awards are the highest honors a Girl Scout may receive.
+The Bronze, Silver, and Gold Awards are the highest honors a Girl Scout may receive.
 The Product Programs department also offers the Stellar Seller Award for Girl Scouts who exceed the set cookie and fall product goals.
 Volunteers may also be nominated for an Adult Award, which honors their continued service to the organization.

 - Silver AwardThe Silver Award is the highest award a Girl Scout Cadette can earn.
 The Silver Award can be earned individually or in groups of four or less (per GSUSA).
 For detailed information about the Silver Award, please refer to the Cadette Girl’s Guide to Girl Scouting.